N64Gamespedia/gdx/a/a-bugs-life.md

 ## 🕹️ Game Description
 <b>
 _**A Bug's Life**_ is a platform game for the Nintendo 64 based on the Disney/Pixar film of the same name.
-It was released in Europe on January 1, 1999 and in North America on April 30, 1999.
-The player controls Flik, a small ant who must save his colony from a gang of enemy grasshoppers.
-The game features five distinct worlds, each with multiple levels, and includes mechanics such as collecting grain, upgrading berries, and growing plants to aid in traversal and combat.
+The player controls Flik, a clever ant who must save his colony from a gang of grasshoppers.
+Gameplay spans five worlds with multiple levels, featuring mechanics like grain collection, berry upgrades, and plant growth to aid traversal and combat.

 ---